Blotz/blotz.github.io/content/posts/recipes/sourdough-bread.md

 Either store your Sourdough Starter on the counter or in your fridge.

-If you store your sourdough in your fridge, it will be required to be feed once a week rather than every day.
+If you store your sourdough in your fridge, you need to feed it once a week.
 If you forget to feed your sourdough for a while, don't panic.
 Low temperatures in the fridge will cause your Starter to hibernate.
-Simply scrape out some good sourdough and transfer to a bowel.
+Simply scrape out some good sourdough and transfer to a bowl.
 Then clean out your Starter Jar and return the Starter.
 Then feed like usual.
 It should return to its bubbly self in at least 2 feeds

 ### Feeding

 First you need to discard up to 90% of your Starter.
+This is known as your "discard".
 This is because Sourdough Starter grows much faster than we can bake it.

 Then you need to mix in around 30g of flour and 30g of water in a 1 to 1 ratio.